Thermal assisted transport of biexcitons in monolayer WSe2: Numerical modeling of halo

 With $\mu$ the chemical potential, $S$ the Seebeck coefficient, $\sigma=nq\mu_{ex}$ the conductivity which depends on $\mu_{ex}$ the mobility, $D=kT\mu_{ex}$ the diffusion constant in $eV/cm^2$.\\

-It is possible to model a particle diffusion equation that takes the Seebeck effect into account, provided we know the spatial evolution of the temperature and its temporal evolution in time-resolved experiments.
-The latter case has been modeled in the literature via a determination of $T(x,t)$ by the equipartition theorem, where the energy of the system is calculated by taking into account exciton-phonon interactions \cite{perea-causin_exciton_2019}.
+It is possible to model a particle diffusion equation that takes the Seebeck effect into account, provided we know the spatial evolution of the temperature and its temporal evolution.
+It has been modeled in the literature via a determination of $T(x,t)$ by the equipartition theorem, where the energy of the system is calculated by taking into account exciton-phonon interactions \cite{perea-causin_exciton_2019}.
 More phenomenological modeling can be achieved by determining the coupled particle flux and heat flux.
 The heat flux is written as \cite{callen_thermodynamics_1991}:

 Where $\kappa$ is the thermal conductivity.

 We then turn to the continuity equations for particles and heat.